 - M-boxes also provides a usage log, enabling NEP support staff to inform the user that they should pay extra attention to the present transaction.

 What is an M-box

-An M-box is a "Magical" box enabling users to send/publish media content to different sites/locations/receivers without worrying about security or technical issues.
+An M-box is a "Magical" box enabling users to download or send/publish media content to different sites/locations/receivers without worrying about security or technical issues.

 The available M-boxes are placed in the pull-up folder located at the bottom of the Library workspace.
 Corresponding pull-up menus are available for the other Mediabank applications but usually without the publishing M-boxes.

-Simply explained, the user selects the media content, add's it to the preferred M-box and press execute.
-The media content is delivered and both the sender and receiver are notified when the media content is delivered (or failed).
-All in one operation without thinking about username/password, IP-addresses or media format.
+The user selects the media content, adds it to the preferred M-box, and presses execute.
+The media content is delivered, and both the sender and receiver are notified when the media content is delivered (or failed).
+All in one operation without thinking about username/password, IP-addresses, or media format.
 Every detail is pre-configured, relieving the user from technical details and preventing user errors.

 Adding media content to an M-box can be done in several ways.
 The M-boxes are always available from the Action menus in Mediabank.
 The Action menus can be found in every Library workspace and from the main menu located in the top center of the user's screen.

-The user can, by selecting several assets/clips add them all to an M-box in one operation.
+By selecting several assets/clips, the user can add them all to an M-box in one operation.
 Once added, the M-box menu will automatically appear in the pull-up menu.
 Click on the M-box to open its publishing template.